Setting Goals for… Your Brand!

 Happy New Year, everyone!
-Naturally, my first post of 2018 is a goals post, but I’ll be covering something that too few people discuss.
-How to set goals for, and assess the effectiveness of, your brand.
+The New Year is a perfect time to discuss goals but today we’ll be covering something that too few people discuss: How to set goals for, and assess the effectiveness of, your brand.

-As a graphic designer, I know exactly how hard it can be to set concrete goals for something as intangible as your brand.
+As branding professionals, we know exactly how hard it can be to set concrete goals for something as intangible as your brand.
 After all, ask 100 different people what branding is and you’ll have 100 different answers.
 Well… maybe 95 different answers and 5 people will say “your logo.”
 But we do all want an effective brand, don’t we?

 So What IS Your Brand?